-BLUETTI Starts A New Year with Surprises and Special Event
+BLUETTI Starts a New Year With Surprises and Special Event

-LAS VEGAS, Jan.
-10, 2023 /PRNewswire/ -- BLUETTI, a well-known solar generator brand, kickstarts a themed promotion from January 10th to 25th, 2023, to celebrate the new year and its innovation of new portable solar panels-- PV68 and PV420.
+/EIN News/ -- LOS ANGELES, Jan.
+11, 2023 (GLOBE NEWSWIRE) -- BLUETTI, a well-known solar generator brand, kickstarts a themed promotion from Jan.
+10-25, 2023, to celebrate the new year and its innovation of new portable solar panels — PV68 and PV420.
 Besides, it is holding an open call for "BLUETTI Heroes" among its global users to make documentaries.

 All BLUETTI users can apply to be a BLUETTI hero this year.
-About 15 applicants will be selected to participate in the filming of documentaries.
-After the publication of documentaries, every hero can pick any BLUETTI products priced at $1000 as a gift.
+About 15 applicants will be selected to participate in the filming of the documentaries.
+After the publication of the documentaries, every hero can pick any BLUETTI product priced at $1,000 as a gift.

 New Solar Panels PV68 and PV420